1. Understanding GIS

 As you can see, the screen is split into three sections: You have code in the panel on the left, the console in the panel on the bottom right, and an extra panel on the top right where we can draw our maps (which we’ll call plots) - you will need to select the plots tab if it is not selected automatically.

 Note that on the first use you might get a message in the console pane saying something like Matplotlib is building the font cache, this may take a minute.
-Give it 5 mins then click the x where it says Console 1/A. All being well, the job will have completes and you will have no problems (which looks roughly like the screenshot above).
+Give it a few minutes then click the x where it says Console 1/A. All being well, the job will have completed and you will have no problems (which looks roughly like the screenshot above).

 If the warning stays there for more than a few minutes, you might have a problem caused by an error made by IT during installation, you can see how to fix it here, or simply put up your hand and one of the staff will come and sort it for you.